 Even when you consider the protein-boosting effect of the peas, garbanzo beans, alfalfa meal and yeast, this looks like the profile of a kibble containing a significant amount of meat.

 Victor Select includes both grain-inclusive and grain-free dry dog foods using a significant amount of named meat meals as its dominant source of animal protein, thus earning the brand 5 stars.

-The following automated list (if present) includes all dog food recalls since 2009 related to Victor.
+The following automated list (if present) includes all dog food recalls related to Victor through March 2024.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.